wufasa/ScrapeTheWeb/README.md

 ## Getting Started

-Run -npm install
+-Run -npm install
-Run mongod in a new terminal window, required mongoDB to be installed Run -node server.js
+-Run mongod in a new terminal window.
+Note: mongoDB needs to be installed -Run -node server.js

 ## How it Works

-A user can create, update, and delete burgers (CRUD) from their local SQL database, this website demonstrates the MVC model in action.
+This webaplication can scrape a predetermined websites (BBC) for specific content (All media content).
+Saves the relevant information and appends the info to the page which can later be saved by any user to a saved page.
+Any user can then write a note that can be saved for each saved article.

 ## Deployment